Monument Valley, Utah

 Monument Valley is in southeast Utah, right near the Arizona border.
 It’s not particularly near any major cities or airports which makes it a little tricky to get to.
 The closest major airports are Las Vegas or Salt Lake City, both of which are about 7 hours drive away.
 If you want to fly somewhere closer, then Flagstaff AZ would be your best bet as it’s only 3 hours drive away.

-The drive into Monument Valley is via Highway 163 from the north through Utah, or the south through Arizona.
-Rob and I were coming from Mesa Verde in Colorado so we rented a car in Denver and drove in via the north (which is where we got that phenomenal view pictured above!) then drove out via the south on our way to Page AZ.
+If you’re doing a Monument Valley road trip, you’ll drive in via Highway 163 from the north through Utah, or the south through Arizona.
+My husband and I were coming from Mesa Verde in Colorado so we rented a car in Denver and drove in via the north (which is where we got that phenomenal view pictured above!) then drove out via the south on our way to Page AZ.

 Temperatures in Monument Valley range drastically from 68-94°F (20-34°C) in July to 25-42°F (-4-5°C) in January.
 The shoulder seasons are probably the best time to visit if you want to avoid the summer crowds.